How to File Form 1065 for a Partnership

 How Partnerships File Federal Income Taxes: Form 1065

 Form 1065 is the US Return of Partnership Income.
 Form 1065 is used by partnerships and multiple-member Limited Liability Companies (LLCs) to report federal income taxes.
 No tax is calculated or paid from Form 1065.
-Any tax due is paid by the partners or LLC members.
+The partners or LLC members pay any tax due.
 A multiple-member LLC is taxed as a partnership.